marcel-dev-acc/reminderApp/README.md

 Run the following commands in order:
 - ```bash docker-compose build ```
 - ```bash docker-compose up ```

-You will notice that there are pending migrations that should be dealt with Stop the containers by either using the docker dashboard or using CTRL + C
+You will notice that there are pending migrations that should be dealt with.
+Stop the containers by either using the docker dashboard or using CTRL + C

 - ```bash docker-compose run web python manage.py migrate ```